Behavioural data lies at the intersection of all customer touchpoints and channels.

 Marketing attribution allows you to attribute specific actions (e.g. conversion) to certain campaigns.
 It’s the main method used to assess the performance or ROI of different channels and campaigns.

-It’s all well and good tracking sales data, but at which point does a customer convert a sale?
+It’s all well and good tracking sales data, but at which exact point does a customer convert?
 Is it quite early into their journey (e.g. after clicking on a paid ad), or do they need to be exposed to multiple ads and/or promotions?

 Multi-source marketing attribution is the best way to model multi or omnichannel behaviour.
 It accounts for the user or customer’s entire journey from point to point.
 Points might include mobile apps, website landing pages, social media ads, subscription content – anything that creates a loggable event in the customer’s journey.